 Several difficult decisions I’ve made over the years have centered on whether certain situations had begun to compromise my values and sense of integrity.
 It’s very challenging to discern when to ‘hang in there’ with perseverance and when to say ‘no’ to something that threatens one’s sense of integrity.

 In 2006 I became a Certified Facilitator/Consultant of the Cultural Transformation Tools (CTT) created by the Barrett Values Centre.
 We used a CTT values assessment with chaplains at the University of Edinburgh, and that led to deepened experiences of friendship, community, and great accomplishment as a multifaith chaplaincy.
-Last year a number of CTT facilitators/consultants and others formed the UK Values Alliance.
+In 2013, a number of CTT facilitators/consultants and others formed the UK Values Alliance.

-In the last two years I helped start the Globally Just Leadership Community as part of the Global Justice Academy at the University of Edinburgh.
-We promote core values and plan to bring together people already involved in globally just leadership.
-At the same time, I am a team member with the University’s What’s A University For? initiative, and along with others within the University, we’re currently looking at overall University values.
+Around 2012, I helped start a Globally Just Leadership Community as part of the Global Justice Academy at the University of Edinburgh.
+We promoted core values and hoped to bring together people already involved in globally just leadership.
+At the same time, I also joined the University’s What’s A University For? initiative.
+Along with others in the University, we’ve looked closely at overall University values and at the values that inspire and/or motivate us personally, within the University, and in Society.